-Blanket purchase orders (BPOs) facilitate payments made by a business for the same services and commodities.
-Also called standing purchase orders, BPOs eliminate processing delays and significantly improve the efficiency of a company’s accounts payable department.
+A Blanket Purchase Order (BPO) facilitates payments made by a business for the same services and commodities.
+Also called a standing purchase order, the BPO eliminates processing delays and significantly improves the efficiency of a company’s accounts payable department.

-Continue reading to learn more about the advantages of BPOs and how to use a blanket purchase order template to streamline your accounts payable and accounts received systems.
+Please continue reading to learn more about the advantages of BPOs and how to use them to streamline your accounts payable, and accounts received systems.

 What is a Blanket Purchase Order?